aostrom-dev/cld/README.md

 ```
 Given: An application

-When: A developer pushes new commits on Github
+When: A developer pushes new commits on GitHub

-Then: A Github action builds a docker image for the application is started
+Then: A GitHub action builds a docker image for the application is started
 ```

 ### STEP 01 (failing tests)